Awards and Recognition

 • Law students are acknowledged through academic prizes that highlight outstanding achievement.

-The Service Awards are designed to honour contributions that have made a meaningful impact on the Society, the legal profession and/or the broader community.
+The Law Week Service Awards are designed to honour contributions that have made a meaningful impact on the Society, the legal profession and/or the broader community.
 These awards go beyond recognition—they serve as a public celebration of the values that underpin the legal profession: dedication, integrity, and service.

 In alignment with the Law Week theme of promoting public understanding of the law and its role in society, the Service Awards highlight the often-unseen efforts of legal professionals who go above and beyond in their roles.

-The Service Awards not only celebrate excellence but also inspires a collective commitment to the values that strengthen the profession and its role in serving the public—making them a fitting and powerful part of Law Week.
+The Law Week Service Awards not only celebrate excellence but also inspires a collective commitment to the values that strengthen the profession and its role in serving the public—making them a fitting and powerful part of Law Week.

 • We’ve removed fixed award categories.
 All recognitions are now presented under a single Service Award, with nominations assessed against a set of themes and areas of impact.
 This approach allows for broader and more flexible recognition of diverse contributions.